iremeyiokur/COVID-19-Preventions-Control-System/README.md

 }
 ```

-Note: This repository will be updated soon and the datasets will be published.
+Note: The datasets will be published soon.